 - Plywood (1/2″ – 5/8″ is sufficient, but thicker would work too – any thinner will be too flimsy)

 - Table Saw or Skill Saw + Straight Edge

 **We already chatted with our vet as to whether a raised bowl stand was a healthy choice for Szuka when we made her turquoise dog bowl stand for home.
 I recommend chatting with your pup’s vet about whether this is the right choice and, if so, what height would be ideal.

 As luck would have it, I stumbled across this odd little handmade table at the thrift store for $13 and I scooped it up right away because it had hairpin legs that were just perfect:

 Then Hubby and I decided on the size of plywood top we would create.
-I wanted to cut it a bit wider but my parents have the tiniest kitchen, so we chose more practical dimensions - basically as narrow as possible.
+For this new DIY dog bowl stand with hairpin legs, we chose very narrow dimensions to suit my Mom’s small kitchen.
 We laid out the bowls and legs and played around with placement until it seemed right and then we marked the length, width and placement of the hairpin legs with pencil.
 We cut out the circles before cutting the plywood rectangle shape.

 To make the circle cut outs for the bowls, we traced the outside and then measured the lip, which we drew as well:

 With everything measured (twice!) and traced, it was time to start cutting.
 Using a drill and a 1/2″ spade bit (large enough to make a hole that the jigsaw blade could fit through), we drilled a hole in each circle:

 Then, using those holes as a starting point, we used a jigsaw to carefully cut out the two inner circles we measured earlier, double checking to make sure the bowls fit properly (just in case!):